Everything in the Universe is made from one type of thread.

 Michelson-Morley did NOT do that, they tested if the Earth was rushing through an Ether (medium), that is an erroneous constraint and a big mistake.

 Then everyone completely loses all sensibility and accepts the experiment as valid.

-That means (they think) light does not have a particle field it travels in and since it cannot be just a pure vibration or energy (since there are no such things) they have to invent a mass-less particle.
+That means (they think) light does not have a quantum thread network it travels in and since it cannot be just a pure vibration or energy (since there are no such things) they have to invent a mass-less particle.
 That is compounding the mistake and it is 2 levels deep at the moment.

 But everyone knows matter does have mass (a substance).

 But this supposed massless particle does not.
 So, to explain it they come up with an Higgs field that is completely filling space (in the same way an ether would) and that is what is giving mass only to certain particles.
 Now the mistake is 3 levels deep.

 NOTE: The Higgs field would actually be a particle network.
 They think they found the Higgs by smashing protons together and getting the mass-energy?

 That is guess work.
 I have something the weighs 2 grams, what is it?

 The funny thing is they think photons are massless particles.